 (For the same diagnosis of Frede’s train of thought, see Fine 2000: 101.)
 The point is that no one reading Sextus’ text in the light of the philosophical usage of the terms he uses would think that assenting to the impression that P meant anything other than believing that P. Specifically, no one would think that it meant acknowledging or judging that one has the impression that P. So purely as a matter of philosophical usage, to talk of assenting to an impression that P, as Sextus does, requires us to understand that assent as the having of a belief that P. (Note that this is not a linguistic point about the Stoics’ use of the word dogma, since they don’t use that word in these contexts, but rather a philosophical point about what assenting to an impression must amount to for the Stoics.)
 If this is right, then philosophical philology alone rules out the reading that Burnyeat and Barnes and Perin and Fine want.
 (For a different view on the origins of Sextus’ language in PH I 13, but one which arrives at the same conclusion, see Barney 1992.)

 Verdict: the Skeptic does have beliefs.
-He assents to certain appearances, namely those that aren't accompanied by equal and opposing appearances.
-When he assents to those appearances, he is not endorsing them as being the correct ones in the light of this or that theory, but merely passively responding to their pull.
+He assents to certain appearances, namely those that aren’t accompanied by equal and opposing appearances.
+When he assents to those appearances, he is not endorsing them as being the correct ones in the light of this or that theory, or in the light of this or that reason for assenting, but merely passively responding to their pull.
 In I 13 Sextus dresses this point up in Stoic garb, presumably in order to send the message that the Stoics have to acknowledge the existence of the kinds of belief the Skeptic has.
 And the examples of beliefs that the Skeptic would end up with are indeed the ones that Frede gives, such as me believing now that it is day, on the basis of having a (perceptual) impression that it is light outside, an impression which is not countermanded by any countervailing impressions and which exerts a pull all of its own towards assent.
 [See the supplementary document Revisiting the texts which appeared to support interpretations 3.4.2 and 3.4.3.]

 Thus, the weight of evidence seems to favour the Frede interpretation (although sometimes it can also seem as though the rational thing to do is to suspend judgment in the face of these equally strong competing interpretations).